 2022 LTDC Virtual Showcase

-If you missed the 2020 Virtual Showcase, or you’d like to revisit sessions, all presentation sessions were recorded.
+If you missed the 2021 Virtual Showcase, or you’d like to revisit sessions, all presentation sessions were recorded.
 Please register to access the recordings and presentation materials.
 Click Here to access the 2021 Virtual Showcase Registration Form

 Curious about how your teaching needs can be addressed with technology and other tools?
 These web pages pages provide UW system-wide access to best practices and professional development resources for Instructors hosted at the system level.
 These teaching resources are regularly curated for those looking to increase student engagement, streamline current teaching methods, or simply learn how peers are leveraging technology in teaching and learning.
 UW System DLE users should contact their campus learning technology support team, or their Learning Technology Development Council (LTDC) Representative, to learn more about teaching with their campus technologies.